JartanFTW/kot-skipper/README.md

 A command line interface tool for the mobile game King of Thieves by ZeptoLab.
 All rights to the game and it's assets to the rightful owners.

+This tool allows you to automatically skip through bases for target gold count and/or target gems color/tier.

+Example use:
+`main.py bluestacks -gd 50000 --gems 4 6`

 ## Arguments

 ### -h